Lorenzo Braccini

 In conclusion, even this destination can give you relaxation and rest, during the month of September.

-1. Montefalco: between history, panoramas and good wine
+1. Montefalco: among history, panoramas and good wine

 Montefalco, known as the ‘Balcony of Umbria’, is a charming village located in the heart of the region.
 Famous for its fine wines and breathtaking views, Montefalco will offer you a unique experience combining art, history and gastronomy.
-Perched on a hill, in this medieval town you will enjoy spectacular views of the Umbrian valley and a pleasant atmosphere of yesteryear.
+Perched on a hill, in this medieval town is one of the most beautiful villages in Umbria; here you will enjoy spectacular views of the Umbrian valley and a pleasant atmosphere of yesteryear.

 The starting point we recommend, once you have unpacked your bags, is the Piazza del Comune, a picturesque central square surrounded by historic buildings and cosy cafés.
 Here you will find the Town Hall, dating back to the 13th century, and the Church of St Augustine, with its Gothic frescoes.